portnov/batchd/README.md

 * Batchd dispatcher.
 It is a daemon process which takes jobs from queues, decides whether it is possible to run them now and runs them.
 The dispatcher can execute jobs on the localhost or it can connect to other machines via SSH and execute jobs there.
-Jobs can be executed in one or more threads.
+Jobs can be executed in one or more threads (worders).
 Several threads are useful when you have several machines to run your jobs on or your jobs consume only part of computational power of one machine.
-  Batchd manager and batchd dispatcher can be run on the same machine in one OS threads for simple use cases.
+Batchd manager and batchd dispatcher can be run on the same machine in one OS thread for simple use cases.
 * Database.
 This can be Sqlite database or other SQL database server.
 For now, PostgreSQL is supported.
 In the simplest case, it is possible to use Sqlite in-memory database, so for simple use cases you do not have to install any